Turning a 363,000-star single-user AI agent into a secure multi-user platform, without changing a line of its code.

 These are OpenClaw features that work out of the box, with no API keys required:

 Chat with an AI model.
 Every workspace connects to a shared model server configured by the admin.
-Users type and get responses immediately.
+Users can start a conversation without any additional setup.

 Schedule automated tasks.
 Users create recurring jobs through the chat interface: daily reports, data checks, automated workflows.
 The system detects each user’s timezone on login, so “every day at 9am” means 9am in the user’s local time, not UTC.
 Scheduled workspaces stay alive so jobs run even when the user is disconnected.